 How Much Will a Secured Credit Card Improve Your Credit Score?

 It depends on your current credit rating and whether you have an established credit history or are just starting.
-However, you’re likely to see a more significant impact in a shorter history if you’re a credit newbie.

 How Fast Will a Secured Credit Card Help Build Credit?

 It’s equally important to keep your credit utilization at or below 30 percent to give yourself the best chance at maintaining a healthy credit score.
+Also, remember that building credit with a secured credit card is a gradual process, and there are no shortcuts.
+The key to building or improving your credit use is through responsible use and management of your secured credit card and other debt obligations.

 How To Raise Your Credit Score with a Secured Credit Card